PatLemaire/moodle-local_id2db/README.md

 ## What this module does...
 3 steps :
 * Step 1: Update Cohorts

 Look for all the courses with IDNumber.
 Every value is splited into codes.
 Each code is submitted to the database and if only one user is found, a cohort is created.
+If there are new students, they will be added to the cohort, if there are fewer, they will be removed from the cohort.
-* Step 2: Update registration methods with cohorts From previous step, the methods are attached to the courses or else removed.
+* Step 2: Update registration methods with cohorts

+From previous step, the methods are attached to the courses or else removed.
-* Step 3: Removing methods for courses without idnumber Final step, if a course had idnumber but it has been removed after, the methods are also removed.
+* Step 3: Removing methods for courses without idnumber

+Final step, if a course had idnumber but it has been removed after, the methods are also removed.

 ## A few points...